opitzconsulting/orcas/_docs/en/getting-started-gradle.md

 ## Tools needed

+### Java

+Java 8 (1.8) needed at least.

 ### Gradle

-To find at [gradle.org](https://gradle.org/).
+Use the gradle wrapper (type gradlew or ./gradlew instead of gradle).
+Otherwise download and install gradle from [gradle.org](https://gradle.org/).
 Until further notice you can use the newest version.
 Orcas rquires at least gradle 3.3.

-### Java

-Java 8 (1.8) needed at least.

 ### Orcale jdbc driver